Buying an Annuity: A How-To Guide

 Lastly, make sure you have a clear understanding of your own income needs, available assets, and requirements before you speak to an advisor.

 Buying an Annuity Step 1: Choose the Right Expert

 Most consumers start out by calling their broker or their banker, and it’s true they will be more than happy to assist you in your search.
 The problem is, these advisors can only sell what’s on their shelves, so to speak.
 Brokerage houses and banks have what are known as selling agreements for specific insurance companies and specific products offered by those companies.
 Similarly, beware of “captive” insurance agents.
 These agents can only show you their company’s product line.

-All Annuity Watch USA annuity experts are independent.
+We are independent financial professionals.
 That means we have the ability to work with all of the best products issued by the best companies, and that means we can find the right match for your exact situation.